-FIG. 3: The amplitude found in cell-3 relative to the noise floor is shown on a log scale, plotted as a function of the signal-noise ratio.
-The line has a slope of one which indicates that the growth in amplitude is approximately linear for small ε .
-The decrease in gradient for large values of ε demonstrate the dynamic compression which arises from the nonlinear response of the system.
+FIG. 3.
+The amplitude found in cell 3 relative to the noise floor is shown on a log scale, plotted as a function of the signal-noise ratio.
+The line has a slope of one, which indicates that the growth in amplitude is approximately linear for small ε .
+The decrease in gradient for large values of ε demonstrates the dynamic compression which arises from the nonlinear response of the system.

-A striking feature of the original unforced model is the prediction of $\lambda^{\frac{1}{6}}$ amplitude growth for the third cell, as compared with the $\lambda^{\frac{1}{2}}$ amplitude growth for the second cell [17, 19].
-This result motivates the investigation of the signal amplification of the forced system in cells two and three.
-The growth rates in the unforced system suggest that when the periodic forcing is near the Hopf frequency there should be substantial amplitude growth in the third cell when compared to that of the second cell.
-This can be seen in Figure 2.
+A striking feature of the original unforced model is the prediction of $\lambda^{1/6}$ amplitude growth for the third cell, as compared with the $\lambda^{1/2}$ amplitude growth for the second cell [17,19].
+This result motivates the investigation of the signal amplification of the forced system in cells 2 and 3.
+The growth rates in the unforced system suggest that, when the periodic forcing is near the Hopf frequency, there should be substantial amplitude growth in the third cell when compared to that of the second cell.
+This can be seen in Fig. 2.

-In the experiment we measured the ratio of the amplitude responses of cells two and three over a narrow range of forcing frequencies.
-The resulting plot of the amplification of A_2 and A_3 (Γ_2 and Γ_3 , in dB) for data across a range of ω_F close to the peak response is shown in Figure 5.
-Also plotted in Figure 5 is a line with slope m = 1/3.
+In the experiment, we measured the ratio of the amplitude responses of cells 2 and 3 over a narrow range of forcing frequencies.
+The resulting plot of the amplification of A_2 and A_3 (Γ_2 and Γ_3 , in decibels) for data across a range of ω_F close to the peak response is shown in Fig. 5.
+Also plotted in Fig. 5 is a line with slope m=1/3.
 A linear relationship can be seen, with a least squares fit estimate of the amplitude ratio of 0.3687 ± 0.001602 .
-Although theory does not predict a scaling law in the amplitude response of the second cell as a function of $\omega_F - \omega_H$, it is curious that the slope that appears in the amplitude of solutions is the same one in that appears in
+Although theory does not predict a scaling law in the amplitude response of the second cell as a function of $\omega_F - \omega_H$, it is curious that the slope that appears in the amplitude of solutions is the same one that appears in solutions emanating from a Hopf bifurcation in the unforced system as λ is varied.
+This perhaps suggests that the 1/3 power amplitude growth between neighboring cells is robust.

-FIG. 4: Plots of typical power spectra of the forcing signal and output of cell-3, respectively.
-In (a) a linear scale is used and a log scale is used in (b), demonstrating that the output signal is almost purely harmonic.
+FIG. 4 (color online).
+Plots of typical power spectra of the forcing signal and output of cell 3, respectively.
+In (a), a linear scale is used, and a log scale is used in (b), demonstrating that the output signal is almost purely harmonic.
 The time series were sampled at 1 kHz for ten seconds to enable good averages for the spectra to be obtained.
-Insets show example portions of the time sequences of the respective signals.
+The insets show example portions of the time sequences of the respective signals.